lawrennd/snippets/_ml/includes/regression-gradient-descent.md

 \subsection{Gradient Descent Algorithm}

-\notes{Let's run the complete gradient descent algorithm and visualize how the parameters evolve over multiple iterations.
+\notes{Let's run the complete gradient descent algorithm and visualise how the parameters evolve over multiple iterations.
 The animation will show the path taken through parameter space as the algorithm navigates toward the minimum of the error surface.

 Each frame shows: